 Telephone: (904) 277-1100

-NEW in 2024: All attendees are responsible for booking and guaranteeing their own hotel accommodations.
+All attendees are responsible for booking and guaranteeing their own hotel accommodations.
+A link to reserve your hotel will be included in your registration confirmation.

 NACS has negotiated a group rate of $349/night + tax & resort fee on your behalf.
 All charges and hotel reservations are the responsibility of the guest.
 A form of payment will be required when booking your hotel accommodations.
 Confirmation numbers will be provided by the Ritz-Carlton, Amelia Island immediately following confirmation of your reservation.

-Hotel booking links will be provided on your registration confirmation once registration is complete.
+Hotel reservation links will be provided in your registration confirmation once registration is complete.

 Attendees must book their own flight accommodations.
 The cost of flights and ground transportation are not included in the event registration fee.